vmchale/tw-rs/README.md

 #### Some results

 These aren't 100% great benchmarks since twitter's load varies, but tw does come in first consistently.
-This is the time to get, parse, and display 20 tweets (50 times)
+This is the time to get, parse, and display 20 tweets in color (50 times)

 ![Timed results.](https://raw.githubusercontent.com/vmchale/clit-rs/master/results.png)